rexdouglass/jobranker/README.md

 This is a github repository for a personal project JobRanker which scrapes job postings, extracts key facts, and provides a personalized ranking for review.

-It is acompanied by a [presentation (google slides)](https://docs.google.com/presentation/d/1rEhmupKEFMVL-AIfbMPOm31xkXFfMUPX_gnOtvO3FOA/edit?usp=sharing).
+It is accompanied by a [presentation (google slides)](https://docs.google.com/presentation/d/1rEhmupKEFMVL-AIfbMPOm31xkXFfMUPX_gnOtvO3FOA/edit?usp=sharing).

+A brief [notebook](https://rexdouglass.github.io/jobranker/Link_Classification.html) evaluates the performance of the link classifier.

 ## Authors: